mann1105/Brief-Assist/README.md

   <li>Select the text and press F9 to process using the API.</li>
 </ol>
 <h3>Considerations</h3>
+<p>The python files in any of the folder can be used directly without any modification on MACBOOK's.</p>
 <p>You may need to modify the hotkey bindings depending on your system and keyboard layout.</p>
 <p>Specifically for MAC system with ventura or later version you need to first disable your default input of F9 and F10 keys.
 Follow this link to diable https://support.apple.com/en-in/102439</p>